-- Monitor number of fire calls - Monitor number of Emergency Management Services (EMS) calls - Monitor number of accident calls - Meet or improve average response time - Increase number of social media posts - Increase number of social media followers - Increase Public Fire education programs attendees - Continually improve delivery of customer service - Increase number of outside commendations - Review Emergency Management (EM) Plan annually - Conduct annual table top emergency preparedness exercise - Utilize social media to promote CivicReady (Emergency communications software) - Promote citizen use of CivicReady - Utilize CivicReady to deliver emergency messages
+- Monitor number of fire calls - Monitor number of Emergency Management Services (EMS) calls - Monitor number of accident calls - Meet or improve average response time - Increase number of social media posts - Increase number of social media followers - Increase Public Fire education programs attendees - Continually improve delivery of customer service - Increase number of outside commendations - Review Emergency Management (EM) Plan annually - Conduct annual table top emergency preparedness exercise - Utilize social media to promote CivicReady (Emergency communications software) - Promote citizen use of CivicReady - Utilize CivicReady to deliver emergency messages - Continue Covid-19 response and assist with setting up test sites - Assist in community measure to fight Covid-19

 Fire operations maintains one station along with an engine and a quint ladder truck owned by the city, a sport utility vehicle (SUV) used as a squad vehicle for Inspections and to carry additional manpower to scenes, and the Fire Chief's pickup.
 Operations assists with maintenance on volunteer equipment including two engines, a tanker, and two boosters.
-The Fire Chief along with four full-time Engineer/Firefighters and 19 Volunteer Firefighters provide around the clock fire protection.
+The Fire Chief, six full-time Engineer/Firefighters, including two on duty daily, and 19 Volunteer Firefighters provide around the clock fire protection.

-- Implement continuous process improvement program - Acquire computerized report data base - Support divisions in accomplishment of the mission statement - Provide administrative support to all divisions - Add one additional paid firefighter position annually - Maintain vehicle and equipment - Recruit and train volunteer firefighters - Implement department standard operating guidelines as needed - Work toward reducing current Fire Suppression Rating with the insurance services office from a rating of 3 to a rating of 2 - Protection of life and property of the citizens of Kaufman

-- Increase training for all department personnel - Maintain proficiency through training and drills - Perform necessary maintenance on central fire station and apparatus - Perform company fire surveys and inspections on buildings in the city
+- Implement continuous process improvement program - Acquire computerized report data base - Support divisions in accomplishment of the mission statement - Provide administrative support to all divisions - Add one additional paid firefighter position annually - Maintain vehicle and equipment - Recruit and train volunteer firefighters - Implement department standard operating guidelines as needed - Work toward reducing current Fire Suppression Rating with the insurance services office from a rating of 3 to a rating of 2 - Protection of life and property of the citizens of Kaufman - Increase training for all department personnel - Maintain proficiency through training and drills - Perform necessary maintenance on central fire station and apparatus - Perform company fire surveys and inspections on buildings in the city - Provide continuous Covid-19 emergency response and education